 ETD - Electronic Thesis & Dissertations.
 The final copy of the dissertation or thesis must be submitted electronically to the GSBS office along with the ETD Account Information for HSC Students.
-Detailed instructions for completing the ETD account information is available on the GSBS website at: ETD Form Instructions.
+Detailed instructions for completing the ETD account information is available on the GSBS website.
 The GSBS will forward the documents to the TTU Library for archival on the ETD website.